 There could be a few reasons, but first, I guarantee that it’s not because your reps aren’t submitting or pitching you.
 They’re submitting and pitching their brains out.
 (Remember, if you don’t make money, they don’t.
 Pilot season is just as important for them as it is for you.)
 They often call and email to pitch, even when casting specifically tells them not to, and at all hours of the day.
 All.
 Hours.
 Of.
 The.
 Day.
 I promise you, they are trying their damnedest to get you an opportunity on as many pilots as possible.

 So here are a few other road blocks that may be keeping you from getting a series regular audition:

-1. Your materials just aren’t up to par: your reel is old and/or doesn’t show you off that well.
+Your reel is old and/or doesn’t show you off that well.
 You have 20 headshots up on your profile, and we can’t tell which of them are current, (and maybe none of them truly portray who you are.)
 Your website is impossible for us to navigate through to find what we need.
 You’re using a self-tape in place of a reel, and unfortunately, it’s just not compelling material.
 If we are unfamiliar with you and none of these things are working in your favor, the audition gods will not smile upon you.

-4. Timing again: we’ve actually already selected you as someone we want to read, but we can only see so many people in a day, and your appointment will go out when our uber talented, but overworked/underpaid staff can find a slot for you.
+We’ve actually already selected you as someone we want to read, but we can only see so many people in a day, and your appointment will go out when our uber-talented, but overworked/underpaid staff can find a slot for you.
 Be patient.

 Now, to overcome some of these things: